 You may edit this file to add or remove projects that will be in the solution.
 If this file is not present, the solution will integrate all of the .NET projects in your deploy folder.

-This feature can also be initiated from the batch control menu.
+1) as a step in the Batch List batch control menu.
 The SLN file is opened in Visual Studio if you initiate it from the Reports menu.

 A project signature is information that identifies the unique set of files in your project and the total, non-blank lines of code in those files.
 These files are used for project-specific licensing.